 - Choose the new local delivery method.
 In the new delivery method settings area, expand the tab Delivery zone.
 Now you can set up your delivery zone.

-- Click Advanced settings and then Create new zone:
+- Click Advanced settings and then Create a new zone:

 - In the Destination zones window, specify the country, region, or add a precise postal/ZIP code for the areas that you serve with local delivery: